anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 For example, [Excel determines the century](https://docs.microsoft.com/en-us/office/troubleshoot/excel/two-digit-year-numbers) by using a cutoff year of "29", which means that 2-digit years 00-29 will be treated to be in the 21st century (i.e. after 2000), and 2-digit year 30-99 will be treated to be in the 20st century (i.e. after 1900).

 > ## Exercise
-> Type the follwing dates in an Excel spreadsheet:
+> Type the following dates in an Excel spreadsheet:
 > - 1/1/00
 > - 1/1/01
 > - 1/1/29